drohde/CounterfactualEstimator/_posts/criteo/2020-03-18-DRAFT-normalized-estimator.md

 #### Describing the policy $\pi_{test}'$
 We explained that the "pointwise capped normalised" estimator is actually the unbiased importance weighting estimator for a policy $\pi_{test'}$.
-Let's describe how to build this policy.
+Let's describe explicitly this policy.

 A sample of the approximate policy $\pi_{test}'$ can be obtain as follow:
   - sample one action $a$ using $\pi_{test}$
   - compute the importance weight $w(a) := \frac{\pi_{test}(a)}{\pi_p(a)} $
   - draw a random number $u$ uniform in $[0;1]$